SimonDanisch/julialang.github.com/blog/_posts/2015-10-22-glvisualize.md

 It shows different kind of animations, 3D text editing and pop ups, which are all relatively easy to include in any visualization created with **GLVisualize**.

 This might look very promising, but there is still a lot of work needed!
-First of all, there is still no tagged version of GLVisualize that will just install.
+First of all, there is still no tagged version of **GLVisualize** that will just install.
-[Reactive.jl](https://github.com/JuliaLang/Reactive.jl) and [Images.jl](https://github.com/timholy/Images.jl) are currently not tagged on a version that works with GLVisualize.
+[Reactive.jl](https://github.com/JuliaLang/Reactive.jl) and [Images.jl](https://github.com/timholy/Images.jl) are currently not tagged on a version that works with **GLVisualize**.

 On the other side, the API is not that thought out yet.
 It is planned to use more ideas from [Escher.jl](https://github.com/shashi/Escher.jl) and [Compose.jl](https://github.com/dcjones/Compose.jl) to improve the API.